 Upcoming Career Fairs

-xFair - February 2016 TBD
+xFair - February 6, 2017

-xFair (which joins Techfair and TBP's career fair) is a career fair and expo combined--companies can showcase their products and services to thousands of MIT students in order to build their brand at MIT and give students a better idea of what they could work on during a potential internship or job.
+xFair (which joins Techfair and TBP's career fair) is a career fair and expo combined.
+Companies can showcase their products and services to thousands of MIT students in order to build their brand at MIT and give students a better idea of what they could work on during a potential internship or job.

 Organized by: The Arab Student Organization.

-Asian Career Fair - Spring 2016 TBD
+Asian Career Fair - March 18, 2017

 Open to MIT, Harvard and prestigious colleges and universities around Boston.

-Spring Career Fair - March 31, 2016
+Spring Career Fair - April 5, 2017

 - Clarify your career goals and identify your career fields, industries, and companies of interest well before the career fair.

 - Update your resume and have it critiqued through GECD drop-in advising.

 - Research companies prior to speaking to employers at the fair.
 Know what the company does, their career opportunities, and any recent company news.
 Most career fair websites provide a list of registered employers.
 Prioritize your top companies.